flattiverse/connector-csharp/MAPEDITORS.md

 Constraints and behavior:

+- `Team` must exist and may be spectators
 - `Gravity` must currently be exactly `0.0012`
 - all hull / repair / respawn values follow the same constraints as `SpaceJellyFish`
 - `ActionRadius >= 0`
 - `Speed > 0`
 - `ShotSpeed > 0`
 - `ShotDamage > 0`
+- `Team="12"` means the AI ship treats every non-spectator valid target as hostile
 - `AiShip` roams around its configured `X` / `Y`; there is no separate XML action-center attribute
 - effective target range is derived automatically from the shared `30`-tick prediction horizon